 With credentialing, the squeaky wheel often gets the grease — checking up regularly can shorten the waiting time between credentialing phases, and it can also keep you in the loop as to the status of your application.
 This process can take months, and often, healthcare practitioners are (understandably) more preoccupied during this time with taking care of their patients than pulling on the sleeve of the insurance company to check on their application.

 Throughout the application process, you also need to know the ins and outs of both public and private insurer’s different approval processes and be able to meet each insurer’s individual set of regulations and requirements.
-It takes a level of experience that you don’t have unless credentialing is something you do full time.
+It takes a level of experience that you do not have unless credentialing is something you do full time.
 PRN has an accrued base of knowledge about what works for different companies, and our staff is fully devoted to navigating each phase of the approval process with diligence and attentiveness to detail.

 Save Time and Money by Outsourcing Your Credentialing